beeazy/HealthcareSystem/api/README.md

 ## API Documentation

 ### Authentication
-All API endpoints except `/auth/login` require a valid JWT token in the Authorization header:
+All API endpoints except `/auth/login` and `/auth/register` require a valid JWT token in the Authorization header:
 ```
 Authorization: Bearer <token>
 ```